HD60Hz/squad-lab1-store/README.md

                     conn.sendall('Unknown command\n'.encode('utf-8'))
 ```

-Now when a customer choose a command, nothing happens in his side but the use case is started store side
+Now when a customer chooses a command, nothing happens in his side but the use case is started store side
 Let's continue with our monkey patching.
 Create a utility module

+Result (file system):
 <pre>
 storify
     ├── ...